 Double check your fit of the belt on your waist and attach the anorak snaps according to the directions on the package and sew ends back to finish.

 Fray edges of sheer ribbon if you want.
+This creates the perfect look.

 Your rhinestone belt is all done!